rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/2-lucia.md

 Breaking the kiss, Lucia shot a quick glance at Carlos.
 Unsurprisingly, the sight of the two of them kissing had reignited the spark of desire in his eyes.

 “You know, Kara,” she whispered conspiratorially, “I can get him hard again.
 Maybe… we could trade places this time?
-I could get under you and you can finger me while I watch him fuck you?”
+I could get under you, and you can finger me while I watch him fuck you?”

 But Kara looked hesitant.